 Social media for contractors is a powerful way for construction businesses to reach prospects.
 Customers learn, follow and interact with businesses on Facebook, LinkedIn, and Twitter.

-Construction businesses can use social media to achieve several aims, even though boosting brand awareness remains a key aim.
+Construction professionals can use social media channels to achieve several aims, even though boosting brand awareness remains a key aim.

-For example, if you want to reach a specific audience at scale, you can run a highly targeted social media ads campaign.
+For example, if you want to reach a specific audience interested in construction projects at scale, you can run a highly targeted social media ads campaign.
 However, if you intend to improve visibility, you might publish a series of curated blogs or video content on different social media platforms.

 Before posting ad-hoc, you’ll want to determine your social media strategy.
 You don’t have to post on every platform to be successful, just the ones where your audience is.